Crest, Drôme: Sights

 Monument to the resistance to the coup d'état of 2 December 1851 in Provence.

 There is an artisanal chocolate manufacturer in the town with a chocolate museum attached.
 The museum has a model of the tour in chocolate and various scenes in the history of chocolate also created in chocolate.

 The town is still substantially medieval with steep narrow lanes leading up to the Tour.

+Transport

+Crest is served by Crest station, a railway station operated by SNCF, with TER connections to Valence and Briançon on the Livron to Aspres-sur-Buëch line.